govuk-one-login/mobile-id-check-async/backend-api/infra/README.md

 The `template.yaml` contains the Cloudformation resources that are deployed into AWS.
 This is made up of smaller `*.yaml` files that live in the `backend-api/infra` directory.

-The `*.yaml` files in the `backend-api/infra` folder are organised by technology.
-There is also a `parent.yaml` which defines the Conditionals, Mappings and Globals.
+The `*.yaml` files in the `backend-api/infra` folder are organised into:
+- a `parent.yaml` which serves as an empty shell for the template, including the template format version, description and serverless transform.
+- a `config/` directory containing separate definitions for parameters, mappings, conditions, globals and outputs
+- a `resources/` directory containing all of our resource definitions, grouped by domain.

 ### Generating the template.yaml
 When any changes are made to the `*.yaml` files in the `backend/infra` folder, the `backend-api/template.yaml` needs to be regenerated: